New Orleans jail worker thought he was unclogging a toilet, not helping 10 escape, lawyer says

 “This was clearly all part of an orchestrated plan,” Kennedy said.
 Williams “was nothing more than the tool they used to turn off the water which they knew would have to happen after clogging the toilet.”

-According to an arrest affidavit that made no mention of a clogged toilet, Williams told law enforcement during an interview that an inmate had threatened to "shank" him if he did not turn off the water.
+According to an arrest affidavit that made no mention of a clogged toilet, Williams was "initially very evasive and untruthful" during an interview but ultimately told investigators that an inmate had threatened to "shank" him if he did not turn off the water.
 Williams could have reported the threat and the escape plan, authorities have said.
 They asserted that because Williams turned the water off, the inmates were "able to successfully make good" on their escape, the affidavit said.

-Kennedy addressed authorities’ statements that his client was threatened into helping the escape.
+Kennedy said Williams did not report the escape because he was “not aware” it was happening.
+The lawyer also addressed authorities’ statements that his client was threatened into helping the escape.

 “He was not aware that there was going to be an escape,” Kennedy said.
 “He was not conspiring with them.
 He had no knowledge that he was being used.”